vaibhavk26/AI-Fellows/docs/capstone-database-design.md

 - [ ] Enable `pgcrypto` or use an equivalent UUID server default supported by the target PostgreSQL installation.
 - [ ] Implement UTC timestamp handling and an `updated_at` update mechanism.
 - [ ] Implement role/profile consistency and ownership predicates in services.
-- [ ] Seed Physics, Mathematics, and the seven initial chapters idempotently.
+- [ ] Ingest one approved, text-readable PDF for Physics and one for Mathematics, discovering and persisting the subject/chapter/topic hierarchy idempotently.
-- [ ] Load topics and curriculum documents through the curated ingestion process.
+- [ ] Load curriculum documents and source references through the same curated ingestion process.
 - [ ] Implement Pydantic validation for question options, question types, filters, and JSON arrays.
 - [ ] Implement question validation result persistence and status transitions.
 - [ ] Implement exam selection with validated-question eligibility and ordered junction rows.